-- Requires the Operator to be seated in the seat in order to engage the header drive. - Power is maintained to the header drive for 5 seconds after the Operator leaves the seat, and then the header shuts down. - After the header has shut down automatically, the HEADER DRIVE switch must be moved to OFF position and back to the ON position again to restart the header.
+- Requires the operator to be seated in the seat in order to engage the header drive. - Power is maintained to the header drive for 5 seconds after the operator leaves the seat, and then the header shuts down. - After the header has shutdown automatically, the header engage switch must be moved to "OFF" position and back to the "ON" position again to restart the header.